 C. Adventure Tour in Bohol

-Diving – Bohol has an endless list of diving sites on its islands.
+Diving – Diving in Bohol is one of the best things to do on the island.
 It has one of the healthiest and most diverse marine sanctuaries, colorful reefs and exciting wall dives in the country.
-Among the top diving destinations in the province are Pamalican, Panglao, Balicasag, Cathedral and Cabilao.
+Among the top diving destinations in Bohol are Pamalican, Panglao, Balicasag, Cathedral, and Cabilao.
 You won’t have any problem finding a diving shop here as there are several dive shops in Panglao and neighboring islands.

 Falls – Like beaches, Bohol has several falls scattered around the province.
 Some of the best are Mag-aso Falls in Antequera, Kawasan in Balilihan (This waterfall is totally different from Kawasan falls in Cebu.
 It is almost similar to Asik-asik, only smaller), Pangas Falls in Bilar, Kinahugan Falls in Jagna, Can-umantad in Candijay and Busay Falls in Sevilla.